 Other CIoT EPS Optimisations include "Attach without PDN connection establishment"; "PDN type = non-IP"; and "UE connection to SCEF".
 These features are requested by implicit and explicit signalling described within the relevant clauses of this TS.

+If the network supports S&F, the S&F support indication along with next serviceable satellite ID(s) shall be shared with the UE.
+See clause 4.13.X